miketarrant/arduino_charlieplexing_flasher/README.md

 - Circuit diagrams showing how the LEDs and LDR are wired

 ### In case you're curious: ###

-- Q. Why all the code, and comments, and everything else for a simple project like this?
+Q. Why all the code, and comments, and everything else for a simple project like this?

-- A. So I can learn Arduino, get back into coding, learn Git(Hub), learn Markdown, have fun, inspire someone else...
+A. So I can learn Arduino, Git(Hub), some Markdown, get back into coding, have fun, inspire someone else...